stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-10-t31-first-thoughts.md

 toc: true
 ---

+# THE 4P IN THIS ARTICLE IS OUTDATED AND DOESN'T REFLECT WHAT'S CURRENTLY ON THE PTR

 Find this blogpost also on the official forums:
 - US: [Elemental Shaman T31 Feedback](https://us.forums.blizzard.com/en/wow/t/elemental-shaman-t31-feedback/1668430)
 - EU: [Elemental Shaman T31 Feedback](https://eu.forums.blizzard.com/en/wow/t/elemental-shaman-t31-feedback/466702)